Corporate - Tax credits and incentivesLast reviewed - 30 December 2022

 Tax incentives decrease the CIT rate, depending on the amount of the investment and the number of new jobs created.

 Tax incentives for micro entrepreneurs require a minimum investment of EUR 50,000 and allow tax incentives in the form of a 50% decrease of the tax rate over a period of five years, with a minimum of creating three new jobs.
-Tax incentives for small, medium, and large entrepreneurs can be obtained under the following conditions:
+Tax incentives for small, medium, and large entrepreneurs over a period of ten years from the start of investment can be obtained under the following conditions:

 |Investment amount (EUR)||Number of newly employed persons||CIT rate reduction (%)|